lsst-sqre/phalanx/docs/applications/vault/index.rst

 The Vault Agent Injector is not enabled since we instead use the :doc:`Vault Secrets Operator <../vault-secrets-operator/index>`.

-Vault is configured in HA mode with a public API endpoint accessible at vault.lsst.cloud, or vault-dev.lsst.cloud for the development instance.
+Vault is configured in HA mode with a public API endpoint accessible at https://vault.lsst.cloud, or https://vault-dev.lsst.cloud for the development instance.
 TLS termination is done at the nginx ingress layer using a Let's Encrypt server certificate.
 The UI is available at `vault.lsst.cloud <https://vault.lsst.cloud/ui>`__ for the production instance, and `vault-dev.lsst.cloud <https://vault-dev.lsst.cloud/ui>`__ for the development instance.